Perspective | Some journalists are debating when it’s okay to use the n-word. But this one should be easy.

 First, it was Donald McNeil, a star New York Times reporter, who on a trip to Peru with high school students in 2019 said the n-word during a discussion about racist language.
 Complaints from parents and students about that and other offensive behavior they say he exhibited on the tour he was guiding went public a month ago after the Daily Beast reported on what happened.

 Then came Slate’s Mike Pesca, a popular podcast host, who debated with colleagues via Slack, an online office messaging app, whether non-Black people should be allowed to quote the word.
-Pesca earlier had tried to use the word in a podcast segment and, by some accounts, had said it in another context as well.
+Pesca earlier had tried to use the word in a podcast segment and, by some accounts, had said it in another work context as well.
 (He has said he doesn’t recall that.)

 McNeil has now resigned from the Times after a long and storied career, most recently reporting on the pandemic.
 He wasn’t out-and-out fired, but there’s little question that his departure was the result that Times management wanted, after all the vehement staff objections and the public criticism.